 - 1. All requests for prior authorization for PET scans are received via online submission, fax, phone or mail by the Utilization Management Department and processed during normal business hours. - 2.
 The Utilization Management professional receiving the request evaluates the submitted information to determine if the documentation supports the PET scan request as an eligible service. - 3.
-To request prior authorization for PET scan, the following documentation must be provided: - 3.1.
+To request prior authorization for PET scan, the following documentation must be provided: 3.1.
 Diagnosis - 3.2.
 Treatment history - 3.3.
 Treatment plan - 3.4.
 Medications that the member is currently taking - 3.5.
 Previous imaging results - 3.6.
 Signed physician order for the ordered test - 4.
 PET scan is considered medically necessary in the following situations: - 4.1.
-Neurological:

-- 4.1.1.
+Neurological: - 4.1.1.
 Identification or localization of seizure foci in individuals who are surgical candidates for neurosurgical treatment of intractable epilepsy. - 4.2.
-Musculoskeletal: - 4.2.1.
+Musculoskeletal: - 4.1.2.
 To diagnose chronic osteomyelitis of the axial skeleton. - 4.3.
-Infectious: - 4.3.1.
-Evaluation of fever of unknown origin using 18F fluorodeoxyglucose positron emission with computed tomography in adults when diagnosis is not evident based on a diagnostic workup that has already included: - 4.3.1.1.
-Comprehensive history and examination - 4.3.1.2.
-Comprehensive laboratory testing to include: complete blood count, urinalysis and culture; electrolyte panel, liver enzymes, erythrocyte sedimentation rate, and C-reactive protein level testing, blood cultures, lactate dehydrogenase, creatine kinase, rheumatoid factor, antinuclear antibodies, Human immunodeficiency virus and appropriate region-specific serologic testing (e.g., cytomegalovirus, Epstein-Barr virus, tuberculosis) - 4.3.1.3.
-Imaging that may include chest radiography, abdominal and pelvic ultrasonography or computed tomography - 4.3.2.
-Evaluation of fever of unknown origin using 18F fluorodeoxyglucose positron emission with computed tomography in critically ill children with complex underlying disease when diagnosis is not evident based on a diagnostic workup that has already included: - 4.3.2.1.
-Comprehensive history and examination - 4.3.2.2.
-Comprehensive laboratory testing to include: complete blood count, urinalysis and culture; electrolyte panel, liver enzymes, erythrocyte sedimentation rate, and C-reactive protein level testing, blood cultures, lactate dehydrogenase, creatinine kinase, rheumatoid factor, antinuclear antibodies, Human immunodeficiency virus and appropriate region-specific serologic testing (e.g., cytomegalovirus, Epstein-Barr virus, tuberculosis) - 4.3.2.3.
+Infectious: - 4.1.3.
+Evaluation of fever of unknown origin using 18F fluorodeoxyglucose positron emission with computed tomography in adults when diagnosis is not evident based on a diagnostic workup that has already included:

+- 4.1.3.1.
+Comprehensive history and examination - 4.1.3.2.
+Comprehensive laboratory testing to include: complete blood count, urinalysis and culture; electrolyte panel, liver enzymes, erythrocyte sedimentation rate, and C-reactive protein level testing, blood cultures, lactate dehydrogenase, creatine kinase, rheumatoid factor, antinuclear antibodies, Human immunodeficiency virus and appropriate region-specific serologic testing (e.g., cytomegalovirus, Epstein-Barr virus, tuberculosis) - 4.1.3.3.
+Imaging that may include chest radiography, abdominal and pelvic ultrasonography or computed tomography - 4.1.4.
+Evaluation of fever of unknown origin using 18F fluorodeoxyglucose positron emission with computed tomography in critically ill children with complex underlying disease when diagnosis is not evident based on a diagnostic workup that has already included: - 4.1.4.1.
+Comprehensive history and examination - 4.1.4.2.
+Comprehensive laboratory testing to include: complete blood count, urinalysis and culture; electrolyte panel, liver enzymes, erythrocyte sedimentation rate, and C-reactive protein level testing, blood cultures, lactate dehydrogenase, creatinine kinase, rheumatoid factor, antinuclear antibodies, Human immunodeficiency virus and appropriate region-specific serologic testing (e.g., cytomegalovirus, Epstein-Barr virus, tuberculosis) - 4.1.4.3.
 Imaging that may include chest radiography, abdominal and pelvic ultrasonography or computed tomography

-4.4.
+4.2.
 Cardiac

-- 4.4.1.
-PET is considered medically necessary for the following cardiac conditions when results of the PET scan can reasonably be expected to influence clinical management of the individual's condition: - 4.4.1.1.
-To assess myocardial viability in those with severe global left ventricular dysfunction to determine candidacy for a cardiac surgery procedure including coronary artery bypass grafting (CABG), percutaneous transluminal coronary angioplasty (PTCA) and transplantation; \mathbf{Or}
+- 4.2.1.
+PET is considered medically necessary for the following cardiac conditions when results of the PET scan can reasonably be expected to influence clinical management of the individual's condition: - 4.2.1.1.
+To assess myocardial viability in those with severe global left ventricular dysfunction to determine candidacy for a cardiac surgery procedure including coronary artery bypass grafting (CABG), percutaneous transluminal coronary angioplasty (PTCA) and transplantation; OR

-- 4.4.1.2.
-To assess myocardial perfusion in the diagnosis of coronary artery disease when any of the following are present: - 4.4.1.2.1.
-Unavailable or inconclusive single photon emission computed tomography (SPECT) or stress echocardiogram; Or - 4.4.1.2.2.
-Body habitus or other conditions for which SPECT or stress echocardiogram may have attenuation problems, (for example, body mass index [BMI] of greater than or equal to 40 kg/m2, large breasts, left mastectomy, breast implant, chest wall deformity, left pleural or pericardial effusion, circulatory problems in inferior-septal areas of the heart) or other technical difficulty (extensive prior myocardial infarction); Or - 4.4.1.2.3.
+- 4.2.1.2.
+To assess myocardial perfusion in the diagnosis of coronary artery disease when any of the following are present: - 4.2.1.2.1.
+Unavailable or inconclusive single photon emission computed tomography (SPECT) or stress echocardiogram; or - 4.2.1.2.2.
+Body habitus or other conditions for which SPECT or stress echocardiogram may have attenuation problems, (for example, body mass index [BMI] of greater than or equal to 40 kg/m2, large breasts, left mastectomy, breast implant, chest wall deformity, left pleural or pericardial effusion, circulatory problems in inferior-septal areas of the heart) or other technical difficulty (extensive prior myocardial infarction); or - 4.2.1.2.3.
 Conditions for which angiography may be associated with high risk for morbidity (for example, allergy to contrast medium, poor arterial access, significant renal dysfunction).
-Or - 4.4.1.3.
-To assess suspected cardiac sarcoidosis when magnetic resonance imaging (MRI) is contraindicated.